stewartweiss/ossd_course_materials/git-collaboration-workflow/instructions.md

        create mode 100644 gh_file1
        create mode 100644 gh_file2
     ```
-20. Now look at your working directry with `ls` and see that the files are
+20. Now look at your working directory with `ls` and see that the files are
 there!
 The `merge` updates the working directory.

     > _Now it is time to integrate your work on the `feature1` branch with